These Bible verses are very plain.

 Isaiah 14 refers to the Edenic curse and not to the fall of Lucifer as commonly taught.
 Regarding Satan in John 8:44, Jesus said “He was a murderer from the beginning”.
 This shows he was always a murderer from his beginning.
 Therefore, his beginning could not have been in heaven, but on earth, a murderer at all times.
-See Isaiah 45:7, “I am Jehovah, and none else, Forming light and creating darkness, Making peace and creating evil; I, Jehovah, am the author of all these things”.
+See Isaiah 45:7, “I am the Lord, and none else, Forming light and creating darkness, Making peace and creating evil; I, the Lord, am the author of all these things”.
 The darkness here is the moral decay of darkness.
 It would appear that God created Satan as he is and allowed him to live in the heavenly places until he fell from there on the crucifixion of Christ, to dwell among men.

 In Isaiah 14:16, it refers to “the man who made the earth tremble”.
 Of course, primarily that is the King of Babylon.
 Satan is not a man.
 This King also refers to Adam as he who made the earth tremble – with his sin.